Handmade Saltillo Tile

 5.

-Mexican Saltillo Tile has lime pops & Scuffs.
+Mexican Saltillo tile has lime pops & scuffs.

 Not all tiles have lime pops, but some do.
 Those bumps mentioned above can settle into an exposed lime pop in time.
 It’s not a defect – these pops are natural mineral deposits in the clay.
 If you have a lime pop, seal or grout over it and move on.
 The exposed pop will blend in as a standard chip on your floor over time.
 If you have a lime pop that gets under your skin, just pop out that tile and replace it.